pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Apply to all pages with variable content length
 - Ensure the header and button areas remain fixed while content scrolls
 - Use standard padding and spacing to maintain consistent appearance

+### State-Consistent Layouts

+- Maintain the same header and overall structure across loading, empty, and active states
+- Use consistent height containers to prevent layout shifts between states
+- Include appropriate visual indicators for each state (spinners, empty state illustrations)
+- Keep semantic structure consistent to maintain accessibility across states

+### Client-Side Navigation

+- Always use Wouter's useLocation hook for navigation between pages instead of window.location
+- Use the navigate function for programmatic navigation triggered by user actions
+- Use Link component for navigation elements that are always visible (menus, navigation bars)
+- Add descriptive onClick handlers that clearly indicate the navigation purpose